Three Lebanese Journalists killed in Israeli Strike

 Lebanon’s Information Minister said that the attack was deliberate, and called it a “warcrime”.

-The victims were cameraman Ghassan Najir and engineer Mohamed Reda of the pro-Iranian Al Mayadeen news channel, as well Wissam Qassem of Al-Manar, which is affiliated with Hezbollah.
+The victims were cameraman Ghassan Najir and engineer Mohamed Reda of the pro-Iranian Al Mayadeen channel, as well Wissam Qassem of Al-Manar, which is affiliated with Hezbollah.

 Al-Jadeed TV, whose journalists shared the house with them, broadcast footage of a bombed-out structure with a collapsed rooftop and floors covered in debris.